Synthetic Quilts

 Use

 I’m very happy with how these turned out.
-Mine packs down to roughly the size of a Nalgene bottle, and Maggie’s is much, much smaller than her other sleeping bag, while just as warm.
+My quilt packs down to roughly the size of a Nalgene bottle, and Maggie’s is much, much smaller than her other sleeping bag, while just as warm.
 After presenting Maggie with her gift, we took a trip to Ventana over New Years’s Eve to test it out.
-We camped overnight alongside a creek where it was damp and maybe ~40f.
+We camped overnight alongside a creek where it was damp and 35f overnight.
 Maggie reported that she was warm and toasty!